RESEARCH OVERVIEW

 Thus, there is a fundamental disconnect between the requirements of present and future high-performance communications systems and the evolution of IC technology.
 Our research addresses this disconnect.
 It involves the invention, detailed analysis, and development of techniques that overcome fundamental analog circuit limitations, and the demonstration of the techniques as enabling components in ICs with record-setting performance.

 Most of our research contributions to date fall into three general categories: 1) statistical digital background calibration of mixed-signal ICs, 2) dynamic element matching (DEM) techniques, and 3) mixed-signal circuit techniques based on edge-time signal processing.
-The contributions are new techniques that represent significant departures from the corresponding prior art techniques and we support their introduction with deep theoretical analyses and industry-quality proof-of-principle ICs enabled by the techniques.
+The contributions are new techniques that represent significant departures from the corresponding prior art techniques, and we support their introduction with deep theoretical analyses and industry-quality proof-of-principle ICs enabled by the techniques.

 As can be seen from our papers, our research is both theoretical and experimental.
-We develop and analyze highly-mathematical techniques and then validate them in state-of-the-art ICs.
-While the development of enabling new techniques and supporting analyses are the primary objectives of the research, a goal of each research project is to apply the new techniques to implement ICs that achieve record-setting performance relative to all other comparable ICs.
+We develop and analyze highly mathematical techniques and then validate them in state-of-the-art ICs.
+While developing new enabling techniques and supporting analyses is the primary objective of the research, a goal of each research project is to apply the new techniques to implement ICs that achieve record-setting performance relative to all other comparable ICs.
 This enables fair evaluations of the new techniques; whenever record-setting performance can be achieved in a mainstream application using the new techniques with otherwise conventional methods, it stands to reason that the new techniques have significant value.
 Moreover, the IC design field is very mature and competitive, so claims of improved techniques must be backed up with experimental verification.
-Such experimental results also encourage rapid adoption of our new techniques by industry.
-Many of the techniques have been licensed by companies including Analog Devices, Cambridge Silicon Radio, Maxlinear, Microchip, Motorola, NXP Semiconductors, Qualcomm, RFMD, and Texas Instruments, and are now widely used in consumer electronics products including mobile telephone handsets, Bluetooth transceivers, and digital television tuners.